jinghuazhao/PW-pipeline/README.md

 ## EXAMPLES

-The `BMI` and `ST4` from https://github.com/jinghuazhao/SUMSTATS can be called as follows,
+The `bmi.tsv.gz` and `ST4` from https://github.com/jinghuazhao/SUMSTATS can be called as follows,
 ```bash
 gunzip -c bmi.tsv.gz > BMI
 pwp.sh BMI